 What is your position on women in leadership?

 There are various interpretations of the Biblical perspective on the role of women in positions of ministry servant-leadership (which is the only type of leadership Jesus recognizes, Luke 22:24-27).
 Download our white paper for a full explanation:

 Download our Positional Papers on Biblical marriage for a full explaination.

 When do you meet?

-Our regular adult worship services are held on Saturdays at 5:00 pm and Sundays at 9:00 & 11:00 am.
-Children's programs (KIDVENTURE) runs at the same time as the services.
+Our regular adult worship services are presently held on Sundays at 10:00 am online, but will be open for limited-occupancy in-person services beginning March 7.
+Children's programs (DR KIDS) will run at the same time as the service.

 The Elders provide spiritual oversight for the church.
 They assure that the church remains on a true course biblically and that the congregation is being fed through sound biblical teaching.
 They encourage and support ministries, and they guard the unity of the church against heresy and division.